skorch-dev/skorch/docs/user/performance.rst

 largest.
 Below, some mitigations are described, including the potential downsides.

-First make sure that there is any significant slowdown
+First make sure that there is no significant slowdown
 ------------------------------------------------------

 Neural nets are notoriously slow to train.
 Therefore, if your training takes a